|Commander / EDH||Legal|

 Creature — Bird

-Whenever Skymark Roc attacks, you may return target creature your opponent controls to its owner's hand.
+Whenever Skymark Roc attacks, you may return target creature your opponent controls with toughness 2 or less to its owner's hand.

 Skymark Roc Discussion